vitiral/wake/README.md

 - depend on other effects (i.e. depend on a database being populated)
 - spawn services in the cloud, such as a webserver.

-For more information on how buildnet is being designed, check out the [ARCHITECTURE](ARCHITECTURE.md) docs.
+For more information on how wake is being designed, check out the [ARCHITECTURE](ARCHITECTURE.md) docs.

 # LICENSE